 The biggest impact of the training, Levon says, was that it made him a stronger advocate for his consumer.
 The voluntary 10-week course teaches skills that are crucial to helping people who are showing symptoms of Alzheimer’s disease and related dementia.
 Embedded in the curriculum are strategies for managing repetitive behaviors, assisting with daily activities such as bathing and medication, and helping to manage hallucinations and wandering.

-Because he gained a deeper understanding of what she was experiencing, he adjusted how he was taking care of her.
-The training expanded his knowledge of the disease, which allowed him to recognize the symptoms and respond in a way that helped him connect with the consumer more effectively.
+Because he gained a deeper understanding of what his consumer was experiencing, he adjusted how he was taking care of her.
+The training expanded his knowledge of Alzheimer’s disease, which allowed him to recognize the symptoms and respond effectively.
 And knowing the terminology and how to speak the language of the care team of doctors, nurses or personal support workers, helped him to become a better advocate.

 “The most valuable lesson that I learned during my training, I would say, is just how to be an asset to the care team, because my experience or my witnessing (of the changes in my consumer), and my advocacy are very important,” he says.

 Levon spends almost every day with his consumer, so he knows he can be a second pair of eyes when it comes to observing and monitoring her symptoms.
-He saw himself as a historian of sorts: He took detailed notes – reactions to medication, changes in behavior – and reported all of those to the doctors and the care team.
+He sees himself as a historian of sorts.
+He takes detailed notes – reactions to medication, changes in behavior – and reports all of those to the doctors and the care team.

 “I’ve actually had that response from the doctors that I communicate with that what I report is really helpful to them,” he says.
 “They think I’m just the smartest person on earth, but I’m really not!
-I’m just really paying attention and understanding how important it is to be able to relay these things to the doctor for my consumer.”
+I’m just really paying attention.
+I understand how important it is to be able to relay these things to the doctor for my consumer.”

-Backing up his instincts with actual data went a long way into making the care team take him seriously, and to recognize and respect his role as an IHSS caregiver as a critical component of the healthcare system.
+Backing up his instincts with actual data went a long way into making the care team take him seriously.
+The care team now recognizes and respects his role as an IHSS caregiver as a critical component of the healthcare system.

-“The most rewarding part is just knowing that what I’m doing is actually helping someone who, if I wasn’t doing this, would be going without care,” he says.
+“The most rewarding part is just knowing that what I’m doing is actually helping someone.
+If I wasn’t doing this, would be going without care,” he says.
 The reward is in knowing that someone “feels that they are cared for.”

 The IHSS+ Alzheimer’s training project in Alameda County is funded by the California Department of Health, in partnership with UC San Francisco and Alameda Alliance for Health.